 Mission/Identity/Value Statements 1

 Accreditation 1

 A Message from the President 1

 Then and Now 2 - 3

 Graduate Program Administration 3

-Minimum Admission Requirements for Graduate Programs 3
+Minimum Admission Requirements for Graduate School 3

 Graduate Admissions Process 4

 Non-Matriculating Students 4

 Degree Requirements 4

 Transfer of Graduate Credit from Other Institutions 4

 Prior Learning Credit 5

-Audits 5
+Auditing a Course 5

 Academic Advising and Student/Faculty Communication 5

 Saint Mary-of-the-Woods College Library 5

 Student Use of Local Community Resources 5

+SMWC Definition of the Credit Hour 6

 Course Evaluation 6

 Grading Policy 6

 Course Extensions/Incomplete Grades 6

-Graduate Course Repeat Policy 6
+Graduate Course Repeat Policy 7

 Appeal of Grade 7

-Probation Policy 7
+Probation Policy 8

-Cheating 7
+Cheating 8

 Plagiarism 8

 Student Complaints 8

-Change of Status 8
+Change of Status 9

-Graduation 8
+Graduation 9

 Graduation with Honors 9

-Academic Records 9
+Academic Records 9 - 10

-General Policy 9
+General Policy 10

 Financial Aid/Full-Time and Part-Time Graduate Study 10

 Schedule for Payment 10

-Withdrawals and Refunds 10 - 11
+Refunds 11

+Withdrawals 12

-Leave of Absence 11
+Leave of Absence 12

-Student Account Refunds 11
+Student Account Refunds 12

-Delinquent Balances 11
+Delinquent Balances 12

-Delinquent Account Collections 12
+Delinquent Account Collections 13

-2013-2014 Charges for Graduate Programs 12
+2014 - 2015 Charges for Graduate Programs 13

-Master of Arts in Art Therapy 13 - 18
+Master of Arts in Art Therapy14 4 - 18

-Master of Arts in Music Therapy 19 - 24
+Master of Arts in Music Therapy 19-23

-Master of Leadership Development 25 - 30
+Master of Leadership Development2 24-29

-Saint Mary-of-the-Woods Board of Trustees 31 - 32
+Saint Mary-of-the-Woods College Board of Trustees 30-31

-Trustees Emeriti 33
+Trustees Emeriti

-College Administration 34 - 35
+College Administration 33-34

-Faculty Emeriti 35
+Faculty Emeriti 34

-Graduate Faculty 36
+Graduate Faculty 35

-The College reserves the right to change certain requirements for degrees, prerequisites, major and scheduling.
-Every effort has been made to ensure that the information in this catalog is accurate as of August 2013.
+The College reserves the right to change certain requirements for degrees, majors, prerequisites, and scheduling.
+Every effort has been made to ensure that the information in this catalog is accurate as of June 2014.
 This official catalog is published on the College's website and will be updated annually.
-Hard copies are available in the College Library and in the Office of the Registrar.
+Hard copies are available for viewing in the College Library and in the Office of the Registrar.